‘The Vampire Diaries’ Season 8: Another Familiar Face Returning

 — amanda (@sterolineslays) February 22, 2017

 It is unclear just how Kelly will reappear in the episode and why she is back in town.
 She has barely even been mentioned since she left in Season 1.
 Stefan and Damon will be working together to lure an enemy out into the open, but the synopsis doesn’t say who that enemy is.
-Will it be Cade or have they got a new enemy?
+Will it be Cade, or have they got a new enemy?
 Is it possible that Kelly is actually the enemy?

 Julie Plec shared recently that Kelly was supposed to be a supernatural creature.
 The writers had used the succubus lore for the character, with Melinda Clarke filming a few scenes in that role.
 In the end, Plec decided that the show was getting far too dark too quickly, so the succubus scenes were cut out and redone.
 Is it possible that Plec is going to make Kelly a succubus now after all these years?